Oryss/souldiers-tweaks/index.md

 ### Archer Bow Throw Deceleration / Speed / Return Acceleration

 Modify how the bow throw works.
 A Return Acceleration of 0 means the bow will not come back.

+### Wizard Attack Distance

+Changes the range of the wizard's basic attack